 Find hostname of a computer - Python

-There are several ways to find the hostname of a computer in Python.
-The "socket" module in Python provides access to the BSD socket interface.
-It is available on all modern Unix systems, Windows, Mac OS X, BeOS, OS/2, and probably additional platforms.
-In order to get the hostname of a computer, you can use socket and its gethostname() functionality.
-The gethostname() return a string containing the hostname of the machine where the Python interpreter is currently executing.
+There are multiple methods to retrieve the hostname of a computer using Python.
+The "socket" module grants access to the BSD socket interface and is accessible on various platforms like modern Unix systems, Windows, Mac OS X, BeOS, and OS/2.
+To acquire the hostname, employ the socket module's gethostname() function, which returns a string containing the hostname of the machine currently executing the Python interpreter.

 How to get fully qualified host name?

-The gethostname() doesn't always return the fully qualified domain name.
-The socket.getfqdn([name]) return a fully qualified domain name for name.
-If name is omitted or empty, it is interpreted as the local host.
+The gethostname() function may not always provide the fully qualified domain name.
+For a complete domain name, you can use the socket.getfqdn([name]) function, which returns the fully qualified domain name for the specified "name."
+If no name is provided or it is empty, the function interprets it as referring to the local host.

-The platform module in Python includes tools to see the platform's hardware, operating system , and interpreter version information where the program is running.
-The platform.node() returns the computer's network name.
+The Python platform module encompasses functionalities to access information about the hardware, operating system, and interpreter version on the platform where the program is executed.
+The platform.node() function specifically retrieves the network name of the computer.

 How to get username of a computer